TuriSc/Dodepan/README.md

 This is the firmware for a new iteration of the Dodepan musical instrument.
 The hardware features:
-- a larger flash chip, allowing noise-free 16bit samples to be used
 - an I2S DAC rather than PWM for improved audio quality
+- an SSD1306 OLED display
-- buttons to select key and scale rather than potentiometers
+- a rotary encoder to select key, scale and instrument preset